 Step 3.
 Find a network

-You need a network to win at freelancing.
 Hiring managers and marketing leads tend to rely more on referrals from trusted contacts than job postings.

-Marketing without an audience or network feels a lot like screaming into the void.
-Networking is essential to a successful freelance business.
 Peak Freelance’s study quoted earlier shows that 42% of freelancers find high-paying gigs from word-of-mouth referrals.
 In the last year, I found three out of five new clients through referrals!

 Step 4.
 Promote your business

-Being a successful freelance digital marketing expert requires salesperson skills.
+Being a successful freelance digital marketing expert requires sales skills.
 It’s good practice for marketing other people’s businesses.
 Don’t be afraid to pitch businesses and marketing leads or work for free at the start of your career.

-In addition to the tips we’ve shared so far, try these two effective promotion strategies to find new clients:
+Try these two effective promotion strategies to find new clients:

-- Working for free: This may be contentious, but for some people, it’s the only way to gain experience in the field.
+• Working for free: This may be contentious, but for some people, it’s the only way to gain experience in the field.
 It also looks different for every specialty.
 For example, writers can submit guest posts to big brands in their industries.
 Social media managers can pitch themselves for unpaid internships, and budding SEO experts can barter their services to another freelancer who can offer them a service in return.
 Win-win!

 Step 5.
 Make it legal